 Ironically, Ritzmann is very familiar with the VRC industry, having worked at Langley Lift near Rochester before the company’s assets were purchased by PFlow.
 “I sold and installed hundreds of VRCs over a five-year period.
 I know the industry and who has the best product,” said Ritzmann.
 “The PFlow lifts in both Rochester and Fairfield are top of the line; they have worked perfectly.”

 The steady growth of RDC’s business that required the new distribution center has not abated.
 The business expanded into Delaware, Maryland, points south from Fairfield, and New York State.
 It also focused on growth in Pennsylvania, Ohio and Massachusetts.

 VRCs move materials, but not people, between multiple levels in factories, warehouses, institutions or anywhere that products or supplies need to move from one level to another.
 They have their own national code (ANSI/ASME B20.1) and are specifically exempt from the national elevator code.

 Ritzmann is very familiar with the VRC industry, having worked at Langley Lift near Rochester before that company’s assets were purchased by PFlow.

-“I sold and installed 100s of VRCs over a five year period.
+“I sold and installed hundreds of VRCs over a five-year period.
 I know the industry and who has the best product, the PFlow lifts in both Rochester and Fairfield are top of the line, they have worked perfectly.”– Gary Ritzmann, Project Manager, Rochester Drug Cooperative